Kabishan/4hc3-website/README.md

-# 4hc3-website
+# 4HC3 Website
-Website designed for 4HC3 class using HTML, CSS and JS
+Website designed for 4HC3 class using HTML, CSS and JS.